Malicious Microsoft VSCode extensions steal passwords, open remote shells

 How To Remove Vidar/GandCrab

 Vidar is a relatively new keylogging, data-stealing malware campaign.
-It is generally distributed through malicious advertisements on less-than-reputable sites such as bit torrent or free video streaming sites.
+It is generally distributed through malicious advertisements, a common hacking technique, on less-than-reputable sites such as bit torrent or free video streaming sites.
 These malvertisements redirect their victims to various exploit kits such as Fallout and GrandSoft, which in turn will infect your machine with various malevolent payloads such as Vidar.

 How it works